restsharp/RestSharp/docs/support/README.md

 at our GitHub repository.

 ::: warning
-Please do not ignore our contribution guidelines, otherwise you risk your issue to be closed without being considered.
+**Do not ignore our contribution guidelines**, otherwise you risk your issue to be closed without being considered.
 Respect the maintainers, be specific and provide as many details about the issue as you can.
 :::